-Converting file formats with pspp convert
+Converting Files with pspp convert

 pspp convert <INPUT> [OUTPUT]